The Technology M&A Review: Argentina

 As a general rule, the sale of shares of Argentine private companies is subject to capital gains tax levied on the seller, regardless of its status (resident or non-resident), and whether the sale occurs directly or indirectly (i.e., a sale of shares in a foreign holding company).
 The applicable tax rate for a foreign seller is either 15 per cent on the net value of the sale or 13.5 per cent of the total sales price, at the seller's option.
 If a seller is based in a non-cooperative jurisdiction (or the funds come from such a jurisdiction), the rates to be applied will be 35 per cent of the net transaction value or 31.5 per cent of the gross price.

-Indirect sales of equity participations acquired after 1 January 2018 are subject to capital gains tax provided that, at the time of sale or during the 12 preceding months, at least 30 per cent of the market value of the shares derives from shares, assets or rights located in Argentina; and the shares being sold represent at least 10 per cent of the equity of the foreign company.
-Indirect transfers of shares within economic groups are exempt from this tax.
+Indirect sales of equity participations acquired after 1 January 2018 are subject to capital gains tax provided that, at the time of sale or during the 12 preceding months, at least 30 per cent of the market value of the shares being sold derives from shares, assets or rights located in Argentina; and the shares being sold represent at least 10 per cent of the equity of the foreign company.
+Indirect transfers of shares within economic groups are exempt from this tax if certain conditions are met.

 Foreign beneficiaries (other than those from non-cooperating jurisdictions) are exempt from capital gains tax on a sale of shares listed on stock markets authorised by the Argentine Securities Authority.